msmani1980/Angularjs_tutorial_receipt/README.md

  - branch from master to feature/name or bug/name

- Committing:
+### Commiting

  - commit message template "{TicketNumber} {Username} - {Description}"
  - example "TSVPORTAL-713 maxfelker - Updated readme"

- ### Testing Against the API
+### Testing SSL and CORS
- When testing against the API, there are issues with CORS and SSL.
+When testing your local build against the API, there are issues with SSL due to a self signed certificate on the API's server.
+Browse to the development environment URL and accept the browser's SSL warning.
+This will resolve the SSL warning notice

+When testing your local build against the API, there are issues with CORS.
 Close chrome and use the command below in you CLI:

      open -a Google\ Chrome --args --enable-extensions --disable-web-security --allow-file-access-from-files --ignore-certificate-errors

+## Yeoman Recipes
+Below are a few helpful things when using yeoman to generate Angular code

+### Creating a Service
+Create a service named {serviceName}Service

+    yo angular:service {serviceName}Service

+    yo angular:service itemsService

+Yeoman generates the service files and the file names are in lowercase. ** Please rename them to use camelCase and update app/index.html**